DEFECTIVE POWER TOOLS

 Power Tool Injury Lawsuits

-Accidents involving defective power tools can be extremely severe, and lead to terrible injury to workers in a number of likely industries.
+Accidents involving defective power tools can be extremely severe, and lead to terrible injuries to workers in a number of likely industries.
 Faulty power tool injuries are most common in construction, oil and gas, agriculture, landscaping and tree care, manufacturing, roofing and home renovation.

 Some power tools are inherently dangerous, and if safeguards are removed, the tools are not maintained properly or they are misused, the tools can lead to permanent injury.